jss367/jss367.github.io/_posts/2015-01-26-python-cheat-sheet-ii.md

 # Type Annotations

 I'm really into type annotations in Python, but I have to say, sometimes they make things ugly.
-Compare the follwing, with and without type annotations.
+Compare the following, with and without type annotations.

 ```python